AdvancedCustomFields/docs/fields/user.md

   **User Object** will return the WP_User object.
   **User ID** will return the user ID.

-For documentation regarding the PHP settings available for this field type, please see our [Register fields via PHP guide](https://www.advancedcustomfields.com/resources/register-fields-via-php/).
+*For programatic documentation, please see our [Register fields via PHP guide](https://www.advancedcustomfields.com/resources/register-fields-via-php/)*.

 ## Template usage